PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Vorak, the Rageblight.md

   - name: "Phase 2: Fractured Sigils"
     desc: "Vorak screams, shoving creatures within 30ft back 30ft (DC 18 Dex negates prone) and regaining 100hp.
 All Rage Pockets disperse.
 4 **Sigils** appear.
 Vorak is **Immune to Damage** while 1+ Sigils remain."
   - name: "Phase 3: Shattered Identity"
-    desc: "Vorak loses all Resistances and Immunities, and becomes **Vulnerable to Psychic Damage**.
+    desc: "Vorak loses all Resistances and Immunities, and becomes **Vulnerable to all magic damage**.
 He gains the *Relentless Violence* trait (see Legendary Actions)."
 actions:
   - name: Multiattack
     desc: "Vorak makes three attacks: two with his Greatsword and one with his Slam.
 Or he uses Unleash Fury if available."